Haemato Oncology Treatment in Hyderabad

 The department of Haemato oncology looks after all the disease of blood and Lymphatics.
 We cover Benign Haematology, Malignant Haematology, Bleeding and thrombosis problems along with Bone marrow Transplantation.

 We work alongside Medical, Radiation and surgical oncologists and share the infrastructure whose primary focus is solid tumours like breast, colon, Lung etc.

 We provide world-class care mainly following UK based treatment approach and you will be provided with a clinical letter addressing the issues discussed regarding Management plan.

 Our Oncology department has six bedded dedicated Transplant unit on level 5 with spacious rooms which are microbiologically tested regularly and all are HEPA filtered.
-We have dedicated Leukemia ward and Neutropenic ward, general ward and Chemotherapy day case area with good nurse patient ratio.
+We have dedicated Leukemia ward and Neutropenic ward, general ward and Chemotherapy day case area with good nurse-patient ratio.

 The treatment majority of the times are chemotherapy, rarely combined with Radiotherapy.
-There is limited role for surgery in Haematological Malignancies.
+There is a limited role for surgery in Haematological Malignancies.

 Many of our patients are surprised to hear in some cases treatment may not need to be started immediately.
 This is referred to as “watchful waiting “who needs periodic follow-up and the need for treatment can be in years.